U Coin (UCOIN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 U Coin Historical Price

-According to the latest data gathered on U Coin live price page, the current price of U Coin is 0.00746USD.
+According to the latest data gathered on U Coin live price page, the current price of U Coin is 0.00722USD.
 The circulating supply of U Coin(UCOIN) is

 In the past 24 hours, U Coin has shown a price movement of